MicrosoftDocs/bot-docs/articles/v4sdk/skill-implement-consumer.md

 - If no skill is active, the root bot needs to determine which skill to start, if any, based on bot state and the user's input.
 - If you want to allow the user to switch between multiple concurrent skills, the root bot needs to determine which of the active skills the user is intending to interact with before forwarding the user's message.

-### To use DeliveryMode ExpectReplies
+### To use a delivery mode of expect replies

+The _skill dialog_ automates this process for you, but you can also use the _expect replies_ delivery mode without using the skill dialog.
+To do so:

+- Clone the activity from the turn context.
-- Change DeliveryMode to ExpectReplies before sending the activity from root bot to skill.
+- Set the _delivery mode_ property of the new activity to "ExpectReplies" before sending the activity from root bot to skill.
-- Read ExpectedReplies from the InvokeResponse body returned from the request response.
-(SkillDialog performs this step automatically.)
+- Read _expected replies_ from the _invoke response_ body returned from the request response.
 - Process each activity, either within the root bot or by sending it on to the channel which initiated the original request.

-(SkillDialog performs this step automatically.)
+Expect replies can be useful in situations in which the bot that replies to an activity needs to be the same instance of the bot that received the activity.

 <!--
 ## Next steps